Big Adventures, Small Budget: Exploring Japan for Less

 See Tokyo from the top

 You don’t need to fork out for a ticket to Shibuya Sky to get a postcard-perfect view of Tokyo.
 One of the best (and free) spots is the 45th floor of the Tokyo Metropolitan Government No.1 Building in Shinjuku.
-The twin towers have observation decks open to the public, and on a clear day, you might even catch a glimpse of Mt.
-Fuji on the horizon.
-By night, the city lights stretch endlessly in every direction and the building’s nightly projection mapping lights up its futuristic facade.
+The twin towers’ observation decks are open to the public and, on a clear day, you might even catch a glimpse of Mount Fuji on the horizon.
+By night, the city lights stretch endlessly in every direction and the building’s nightly projection mapping illuminates its futuristic façade.

 Image credit: Tanya - stock.adobe.com